-Elective Duration: One Term Aims Let's Cook To be able to identify and explain the nutritional needs of a teenager To be able to document and generate design ideas of a healthy meal for a teenager To be able to plan and produce quality nutritious foods, using a range of techniques and equipment To be able to evaluate food options for a teenager in terms of appearance, nutritional value and production skills To be able to investigate preventative health practices for teenagers To design and implement health promoting activities for teenagers Content Life Technologies (Food) in Year 8 focuses on developing knowledge, understanding and skills that support students to make healthy choices about food and nutrition.
+Elective Duration: One Term Aims Let's Cook To be able to identify and explain the nutritional needs of a teenager To be able to document and generate design ideas of a healthy meal for a teenager To be able to plan and produce quality nutritious foods, using a range of techniques and equipment To be able to evaluate food options for a teenager in terms of appearance, nutritional value and production skills Content Food Specialisations in Year 8 focuses on developing knowledge, understanding and skills that support students to make healthy choices about food and nutrition.
 Students learn this by exploring the influences on these choices and developing practical skills to support healthy choices.
-Students will promote healthy eating for teenagers by designing a health promoting food item to be prepared as a practical test.
-Organisation and content of the course is taken from Health and Physical Education (Food and Nutrition) and Design and Technologies (Food Specialisations) from the Australian Curriculum.
+Students will analyse how properties of food determine preparation and presentation techniques when designing solutions for healthy eating, using a mystery ingredient.
 Prerequisites Nil Assessment Assessment will be continuous throughout the course.
 Assessment will consist of: Continuous Cookery Theory booklet Food Design challenge Special subject requirements Students will need to supply weekly cooking ingredients for practical lessons.
-Fees (Additional to SRS charges) A subject fee applies for Year 8 Life for demonstrations, experimental wo • his covers the cost of supplying resources tings.